 CE 400 Children's Play as Symbolic Behavior.
 3 Semester Hours.
-(Also listed as ER400)
+(Students seeking the Technical Education: Early Instructor option will take this course.)

 This course will examine the role of representation in young children's learning, study the child's developing ability to represent what they know about their worlds through play, understand the impact of experience, culture, and social interaction on the ability to represent, as well as allow students the opportunity to explore a range of forms of symbolic representations and develop ideas and strategies to stimulate children's development.